asamallab/NodePersistence_PH_FCM/README.md

 The repository contains three folders: Code, Data, and OutputFiles.
 A description of the files contained in each folder is provided below.

 ## Code
-Contains all the necessary codes to reproduce the results in the manuscript.
+Contains all the necessary codes to reproduce the results in the manuscript:

 1. Holes (folder): Contains codes to construct Homological Scaffold